 In Atlanta, I was tired of being bored and the redundancy.
 I actually achieved a few intentions of mine–created my own website, interviewed celebs, became a media correspondent, covered BET award shows, wrote for several magazines, and became the go-to woman for celeb news.
 But, like all things, I evolved.
 What I was doing wasn’t enough for me.
 So, I decided to move to LA–no friends, family, or corp career.
 Just me and my entrepreneurial skills, making it happen one day at a time.

 None of this has been easy but it’s very rewarding.
 My original apartment fell through.
-So, for almost a month, it was hotels & Air B&B; contracts were being negotiated, during the holidays; relationship ended & ex-boyfriend left and went back to MS; I was depressed for two months.
+So, for almost a month, it was hotels & Air B&B; contracts were being negotiated, during the holidays; relationship ended & ex-boyfriend left and went back to MS; I was depressed four months.
 Life seemed a lil’ unbalanced for the first five months I was here.
 But, I have moved around enough to know that with change time for adjustment and evaluation is needed.
 Now, six months later, I am thriving.

 Had I still been in Atlanta, doing the same ol’, same ol’ I would still be empty and not fulfilling my purpose.
 Imagine if I would’ve left or given up?
 The good stuff that’s happening wouldn’t be happening and I would be all out of alignment.